ParagAdhau/Quick_Compiler/README.md

 ---------------------------------------------------------------------------------------------------------------
 Simulation :
 This should output the Mips code on the terminal.
 You can run this mips code on a mips simulator.
 We used Qtspim.
-It can be found here : http://ecs-network.serv.pacific.edu/ecpe-170/tutorials/qtspim-tutorial
+A tutorial can be found here : http://ecs-network.serv.pacific.edu/ecpe-170/tutorials/qtspim-tutorial